Mahavir Mandir: Philanthropic work by Shri Mahavir Sthan Nyas Samiti

-Mahavir Mandir Trust is named Shri Mahavir Sthan Nyas Samiti(श्री महावीर स्थान न्यास समिति).
-Headed by Acharya Kishore Kunal, the trust monitors working and development of temple.
-The Trusts uses the temple fund to run human welfare organizations and hospitals like Mahavir Cancer Institute & Research Centre, Mahavir Vaatsalya Hospital and Mahavir Arogya Hospital and other several hospitals and orphanage in the agricultural and rural state of Bihar.
+The Mahavir Mandir Trust is officially named Shri Mahavir Sthan Nyas Samiti (श्री महावीर स्थान न्यास समिति).
+Headed by Acharya Kishore Kunal, the trust monitors the operations and development of the temple.
+The trust uses temple funds to run human welfare organizations and hospitals, such as the Mahavir Cancer Institute & Research Centre, Mahavir Vaatsalya Hospital, Mahavir Arogya Hospital, and several other medical and orphanage facilities across the rural state of Bihar.

-The Mahavir Mandir Trust has the second highest budget in North India, after that of the Maa Vaishno Devi shrine.
+The Mahavir Mandir Trust has the second-highest budget in North India, following the Maa Vaishno Devi shrine.

 Publications

-The temple started the publication of Dharmayan, a magazine focusing on culture, religion, and nationality in 1990.
-Since then the magazine has continuously been in publication.
-They recently celebrated a Diamond Jublee with the publication of its 100th issue.
-Dignitaries such as Acharya Sitaram Chaturvedi, Sahitya Vachaspati Shriranjan Suridev, Dr. Kashinath Mishra have been associated with this esteemed magazine.
-Currently Acharya Kishore Kunal graces the position of Chief Editor and it is being edited by Pandit Bhavanath Jha.
+The temple began publishing Dharmayan, a magazine focusing on culture, religion, and nationality, in 1990.
+Since then, the magazine has remained in continuous publication, recently celebrating a milestone with its 100th issue.
+Dignitaries such as Acharya Sitaram Chaturvedi, Sahitya Vachaspati Shriranjan Suridev, and Dr. Kashinath Mishra have been associated with this esteemed magazine.
+Currently, Acharya Kishore Kunal serves as the Chief Editor, and it is edited by Pandit Bhavanath Jha.